lucapette/website/content/writing/the-appeal-of-static-typing.md

 > Sometimes we forget the most important aspect of writing a program: it has to
 > work.

 It's beautiful in its simplicity.

 How do I know if my code works?
 Well, of course I have to ship it to production.

 Shipping code is where my experience with dynamically typed languages and statically typed has been the most different.
-The TL;DR is: dynamically typed languages make me doubtful about what I'm shipping while statically typed languages make me confident.
+The TL;DR is: dynamically typed languages make me doubtful about what I'm shipping while statically typed ones make me confident.

 There's a few reasons that contribute to this so let's dive into them.

 ### Types are docs

 This comes up a lot and, I can't stress this enough, it's true.

-Types definitely act as documentation because how descriptive they are.
-Let me spell out the
-obvious: they're together with the rest of code.
+Types act as documentation because of how descriptive and verbose they are.
+Let me spell out the obvious: they're together with the rest of code.

 Too obvious right?
 Well that's the point.
 The co-location makes types the best possible kind of documentation:

 - they're never out of date
 - they're as close as possible to production code